whyrsm/whyrsm/README.md

 Then I discovered AI coding assistants in mid 2025.
 Complete 180.

-In the last 6 months, I've shipped 4 production systems:
+In the last 6 months, I've shipped 4 production systems.
+Boring problems, not fancy, but useful.
+Helping real businesses work better:

 - A garment manufacturer coordinating through spreadsheets, WhatsApp, and chaos — now has structured workflows where everyone sees the same truth.